Neoministein/Mp4Split/README.md

 In order to compile Mp4Split you need to have JDK installed on your system (version 8 or later).
 This is basically the Java compiler.
 Maven also needs to be installed.

-Bolth ffmpeg.exe and ffprobe.exe which are used in the project are not uploaded to GitHub.
-You can find both files eather at:  [Offical Site](https://www.ffmpeg.org/download.html) or in the download of newest version.
+Both ffmpeg.exe and ffprobe.exe which are used in the project are not uploaded to GitHub.
+You can find both files either at:  [Offical Site](https://www.ffmpeg.org/download.html) or in the download of the newest version.

 #### Installing

-To get the project up and running you can eather check out the project using an SVN or donwload the project as a zip file and import it in to your programing enviroment of choice as a maven project.
+To get the project up and running you can either check out the project using an SVN or download the project as a zip file and import it in to your programming  environment of choice as a maven project.

 ## Deployment